 The World Cup is closer than it appears.
-Less than 30 days to go for the 2023 Cricket World Cup now.
+Less than 30 days to go for the 2023 Cricket World Cup now, can you believe it?

-But first, let’s dive in and find out all about the greatest World Cup wicket-takers.
+So, let’s dive right in and find out all about the greatest World Cup wicket-takers.

 ODI Cricket World Cup Wicket Takers – By the Numbers